 Senmu is the owner of one of the biggest Matcha processing factories in the region and a seasoned tea professional.
-During the course he will teach about Matcha processing and will provide an introduction to tea blending.
+During the course he will teach about Matcha production.

 Kenta is the leader of Wazuka Tea Hand-Rolling Preservation Association and the president of his family tea farm.
 During the course he will teach about the traditional traditional Japanese tea making.